-Think creatively about how you will reach your students to check in, and connect them to your course activities.
-Use the with the Remote Assessment page along with these low tech strategies:
+Think creatively about how you will reach your students to check-in, and connect them to your course activities.
+Use the Remote Assessment page along with these low tech strategies:

 - Assign supplemental writing prompts to be completed by students either individually or in groups (students can use any platform they are comfortable with to complete the work).